monstercameron/PersonalWebsite2023/README.md

 ---

 Thank you for checking out my personal website's repository!
 Feel free to fork, star, and share.
 If you have any feedback or questions, please drop me a message.

+### Issues to solve:
+When accessing a path such as http://localhost:3000/projects I want to access the projects page and not just return the projects partial